SABRC Frequently Asked Questions

 Yes, all dollars spent on reportable products in building construction and renovation, public works, service contracts, and capital outlay projects must be included in the SABRC annual report.

 Should an agency report the purchase of oil, antifreeze, or tires when the DGS Fleet Administration services the vehicles for that agency?

 No. DGS will report the oil, antifreeze, and tire purchases on their department report.

-- Should agencies report dollars spent on toner cartridges in the SABRC annual report?
+Should agencies report dollars spent on toner or printer cartridges in the SABRC annual report?

-Yes they should be reported under the plastic products category.
-Toner cartridges that meet one of the three criteria meet the requirements of SABRC compliance:(1) Have 10% post-consumer material in the new cartridge,(2) Is a remanufacturered cartridge, or(3) Is backed by a vendor-offered program that will take back the cartridge after its useful life and ensure that the cartridge is recycled.
+Yes, they should be reported under the plastic products category.
+Toner or printer cartridges that meet one of the three criteria, meet the requirements of SABRC compliance:(1) Have 20% post-consumer material in the new cartridge,(2) Is a remanufactured cartridge, or(3) Is backed by a vendor-offered program that will take back the cartridge after its useful life and ensure that the cartridge is recycled.

 The SABRC annual reports are analyzed to monitor and track state agency purchasing, compliance with RCP procurement goals, and are the basis for consultations with non-compliant agencies to ensure future compliance.
 The data gathered from SABRC reports show purchasing trends across state agencies, departments, boards, and offices are compiled into a statewide report that is posted on our website and the State of California’s Green Buyer website.

 How do I Certify Postconsumer Recycled-Content?